ampproject/amphtml/extensions/amp-web-push/amp-web-push.md

 </amp-web-push-widget>
 ```

-Clicking the subscription widget pops up a page prompting the user for notification permissions and signals the service worker (configured below) to subscribe the user to push in the background.
-Clicking the unsubscription widget signals the worker to unsubscribe the user from push in the background.

 ## Attributes

-**visibility** (required)
+##### visibility (required)

-Describes when this widget is shown, one of `unsubscribed`, `subscribed`, or `blocked`.
+Describes when the widget is shown.
+The value can be one of `unsubscribed`, `subscribed`, or `blocked`.

 Widgets are initially hidden while the user's subscription state is computed.

-## Validation
-See [amp-web-push rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-web-push/validator-amp-web-push.protoascii) in the AMP validator specification.

-# Configuration
+## Configuration

-amp-web-push requires extra integration on your site.
+The `amp-web-push` component requires extra integration on your site.
 You will need to upload two HTML files (provided) on your site as well as an amp-web-push compatible service worker JavaScript file.
 These three files form the configuration described below.

 ```html
 <amp-web-push